Nursing and Allied Health

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing Program is Initial Accreditation.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.com/accreditedprograms/programsearch.htm

-Associate Degree Nursing education is a part of higher education and is established on generally accepted standards of community college education.
+Associate Degree Nursing education is a part of higher education and is established on generally accepted standards of a community college education.
 The Associate Degree Nursing Program at Southeastern Illinois College originated as a member of the Southern Illinois Collegiate Common Market (SICCM) in 1975.
-SICCM is comprised of Southeastern Illinois College, John A. Logan College, Shawnee College, Rend Lake College and the School of Technical Careers at Southern Illinois University.
+SICCM comprises Southeastern Illinois College, John A. Logan College, Shawnee College, Rend Lake College, and the School of Technical Careers at Southern Illinois University.
 At a later date, the Associate Degree Nursing Program of each of these campuses established separate identities at the respective community college campuses.
 The Associate Degree Nursing program is approved by the Illinois Community College Board, the Illinois Board of Higher Education, and the Illinois Department of Financial and Professional Regulations.
-Southeastern Illinois College is accredited by the Higher Learning Commission of the North Central Association of Colleges and schools.
+In addition, Southeastern Illinois College is accredited by the Higher Learning Commission of the North Central Association of Colleges and schools.

 The Mission and Philosophy of Southeastern Illinois College’s Associate Degree in Nursing program are compatible with the Mission, Vision, Core Values, and Institutional Goals for SIC.
 The Associate Degree in Nursing program at SIC prepares future healthcare professionals to care for and connect with diverse populations through human caring processes.
 Faculty are committed to excellence in teaching through evidence-based practice, integration, application, education, and discovery.
 A perspective of transpersonal caring will prepare students to provide holistic care across the lifespan to those they see.